dl-tokenf/contracts/README.md

 ## Application

-TokenF is an on-chain framework that enables development, management, and deployment of permissioned ERC-20-compatible assets on EVM networks.
+TokenF is an on-chain framework that enables development, management, and deployment of permissioned ERC-20-compatible and ERC-721-compatible assets on EVM networks.
 TokenF enables custom rules to be configured for RWA tokens, providing flexible KYC/AML and regulatory compliance checks for the users to abide during interaction with the smart contracts.

 TokenF is built with certain levels of abstraction in mind: